 To match with the dark Monument rendered masonry, the architects chose Abodo Vulcan timber cladding in a richly dark Nero stain.
 With the texture of the timber visible, the pairing of the two claddings is both complementary as well as having a degree of contrast.
 “The warmth and texture of the timber was distinct against the bottom level but tied in with and accentuated the moody presence of the existing house,” adds architect Bronwyn Litera of LiteraTrotta Architecture.

 For the contractors, Abodo Vulcan was easy and quick to install.
-“It came precoated and, because of the set lengths, we had a much faster installation time.
-With a native hardwood, it can chip at the saw blades, but we never had any issues with the Vulcan,” says Toki Construction.
+“It came precoated and, because of the set lengths, we had a much faster installation time.” says Toki Construction.

 Now with room to grow, both the homeowners and the home are given a new lease on life with this cleverly designed and subtly sleek redesign.